Nuohan-li/HackingTools/README.md

         Execute Linux command from within this program    -exec_linux_command Execute linux command from the program
 Hacking Tools
-*The arguments are only needed if the scripts are run directly instead of being run by this program.
+The arguments are only needed if the scripts are run directly

     - portscanner
     Scans the specified number of ports, by default it scans all ports